timtrottcodes/aethrakor-1/README.md

-# Aetherios: The Citadel of Ashes - A Text Adventure Game by Tim Trott
+# Aethrakor: The Citadel of Ashes - A Text Adventure Game by Tim Trott

 This is my first attempt at games programming, one of the few areas I haven't been involved with in the past.